 The parties should be able to resolve deposition disputes.
-If the parties have a problem that cannot be resolved without the assistance of the court, they should briefly suspend the deposition and contact the Judge, or designee, for hearing, either on or off the record, by phone or at the courthouse.
+If the parties have a problem that cannot be resolved without the assistance of the court, they should briefly suspend the deposition and make a motion for court assistance pursuant to ORCP 39E(1).